Generic Name: leuprolide (LOO proe lide)

 if you are unable to urinate.

 Leuprolide usually causes women to stop ovulating or having menstrual periods.
 However, you may still be able to get pregnant.
-Use an effective barrier form of birth control (such as a condom or diaphragm with spermicide gel or inserts).
-Hormonal forms of contraception (such as birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective in preventing pregnancy while you are using leuprolide.
+Use a barrier form of birth control (condom or diaphragm with spermicide).
+Hormonal contraception (birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.

-Because leuprolide is expected to cause your menstrual periods to stop, contact your doctor if your periods continue while you are being treated with this medication.
+Because Eligard is expected to cause your menstrual periods to stop, contact your doctor if your periods continue while you are being treated with this medicine.

 How should I use Eligard?